Single Leg Jump for Height

 What is a Single Leg Jump for Height test?

-Single leg jump (SLJ) testing can give practitioners an objective measure of leg power and movement quality and can be used to quantify side-to-side asymmetries, as each leg is assessed independently.
+Single Leg Jump (SLJ) testing can give practitioners an objective measure of leg power and movement quality and can be used to quantify side-to-side asymmetries, as each leg is assessed independently.
 SLJs are plyometric exercises that require a group of muscles to reach maximal strength in as short a time as possible.
-They help bridge the gap between speed and strength training.

 Vertical SLJ primarily involves the knee joint structures and quadriceps musculature.
-Implementing the he SLJ for Height (SLJ H) test can provide practitioners with an objective measure of an athlete's side-to-side leg power, movement quality and strategies for propulsion and absorption.
+Implementing the SLJ for Height (SLJ-H) test can provide practitioners with an objective measure of an athlete's side-to-side leg power, movement quality and strategies for propulsion and absorption.

 Single Leg Jump for Height test instructions: